 - your scrotum is red, warm to the touch, or tender

-- you have recently been in contact with someone that has the mumps
+- you’ve recently been in contact with someone who has the mumps

-You should seek emergency medical attention if your testicle pain:
+You should seek emergency medical attention if your testicular pain:

 - is sudden or severe

-Pain that does not require medical care can be treated at home using the following measures:
+Pain that doesn’t require medical care can be treated at home using the following measures:

-- using ice to reduce swelling in the scrotum
+- Use ice to reduce swelling in the scrotum.

-- supporting the testicles while lying down by placing a rolled towel under the scrotum
+- Support your testicles while lying down by placing a rolled towel under your scrotum.

-- using over-the-counter pain medications, like acetaminophen or ibuprofen, to reduce pain
+- Use over-the-counter pain medications like acetaminophen or ibuprofen to reduce pain.

-If the cause of your testicle pain is more serious, you will need to seek treatment from your doctor.
-Your doctor will complete a physical exam of your abdomen, groin, and scrotum to determine what is causing your testicle pain.
-Your doctor will also ask you about your current health conditions and if you have other symptoms.
+With more severe pain, you’ll need to seek treatment from your doctor.
+Your doctor will complete a physical exam of your abdomen, groin, and scrotum to determine what’s causing your pain and will also ask you about your current health conditions and any other symptoms.

 - urine cultures

-- examination of secretions from the prostate (requires a rectal exam)
+- an examination of secretions from the prostate, which requires a rectal exam

-Once your doctor diagnoses the cause of your testicle pain, he or she will be able to provide treatment.
-Treatment may include:
+Once your doctor diagnoses the cause of your pain, they’ll be able to provide treatment.
+The treatment may include:

-- surgery to untwist testicles (in the case of testicular torsion)
+- surgery to untwist the testicle if you have testicular torsion

 - pain medications